Illène Pevec

-Illène Pevec (born June 6, 1948) is an author, journalist, children's activist, and educator who works in developing youth gardens at schools and community centers.
+Illène Pevec (born June 6, 1948) is an American author, journalist, children's activist, and educator who works in developing youth gardens at schools and community centers.
 Based in Carbondale, Colorado, Pevec serves as the program director for Fat City Farmers, a local food education program in Basalt, Colorado.
 She is a multinational citizen (Brazil, US, and Canada) and has developed youth gardens in all three countries.
 Pevec authored Growing a Life: Teen Gardeners Harvest Food, Health, and Joy (New Village Press 2016), a book that integrates her work in US community youth gardens with observations from other disciplines to generate a better understanding of the positive effect mentored urban gardening can have on youth development.

 Personal life

 Pevec was born in Brazil, but was brought up in Denver, Colorado.
 Her approach to education and life has roots in her experiences hiking, gardening, skiing and swimming as a child.
 Pevec is the mother of five children and has lived in Canada, Brazil, Portugal, and the United States.